Yomguithereal/clj-fuzzy/README.md

 # clj-fuzzy
-clj-fuzzy is a Clojure / ClojureScript library providing a collection of famous algorithms dealing with fuzzy strings and phonetics.
+clj-fuzzy is a native Clojure / ClojureScript library providing a collection of famous algorithms dealing with fuzzy strings and phonetics.

+It can also be used in client-side JavaScript and Node.js.

+If you are searching for the JavaScript documentation of the library, follow this [link](https://github.com/Yomguithereal/clj-fuzzy/tree/master/node).

 ## Available algorithms